 - Spouses or Children – Spouses or Children of business meal participants may attend a business meal, but their portion of the expense will NOT be paid from State funds.

-Departments must use the College Non-Travel Meal Form for all the business meal expenses incurred during non-travel status.
-This form can be found in the Accounts Payable Forms Library.
+Departments must use the College Non-Travel Business Meal Form for business meal expenses incurred during non-travel status.
 A properly completed form must be submitted with all required approval signatures.
-The following must be disclosed or attached to the form before sending it to Accounts Payable for Payment.
+The following must be disclosed or attached to the form before sending it to the Travel Office for Reimbursement.

 - Agency Head or designee approval.